Paris planning overview

 TransitArrivalMetro

-• Official RATP site anchors transport decisions instead of relying on generic travel advice.
+• Official RATP site grounds transport decisions instead of relying on generic travel advice.

 • Useful when arrival pressure matters more than neighborhood romance.